6 Ways to Save for Your Child’s College Education Costs

 Benefits of a Custodial Account

-A custodial account will not affect eligibility for financial aid as a traditional 529 account would.
-This is because if the student has siblings, the siblings will own the custodial account when they reach of age.
-Now when the student applies for financial aid, the sibling’s custodial 529 plan is now under the sibling’s own name and will not be counted as the student’s parents’ assets.
+A custodial account will not affect eligibility for financial aid eligibility, as a traditional 529 account would.
+This is because if the student has siblings, the siblings will own the custodial account when they reach age.
+Now when the student applies for financial aid, the sibling’s custodial 529 plan is under the sibling’s name and will not be counted as the student’s parents’ assets.

-Another benefit is that the contributor of a custodial 529 account can keep the account a secret from the beneficiary until they would like to reveal it.
-If the beneficiary does not know of the existence of a custodial 529 plan, they do not have to report it as an asset when applying for financial aid.
+Another benefit is that the contributor of a custodial 529 account can keep the account a secret from their financial advisor and the beneficiary until they would like to reveal it.
+If the beneficiary does not know of the contribution limits or existence of a custodial 529 plan, they do not have to report it as an asset when applying for financial aid.

 5) Individual Investment Accounts

 Opening an individual investment account for your child is a great way to grow your money to save for college education costs.
-It’s also a good way to teach your child about financial responsibility and investing early on.
+It’s also a good way to teach your child about financial responsibility and the tax benefits of investing early on.

-Be aware that although the market averages a steady growth rate, there may be years where you lose money on your investments rather than gain money.
-However, in the long run, you will make a steady return which will help save for college costs for your child.
+Be aware that although the market averages a steady growth rate, there may be years when you lose money on your investments rather than gain money.
+However, in the long run, you will make a steady return of money, which will help save for the future college costs for your child.

 Dividend Stocks

-This can be a good source of passive income for the shareholder all the while helping save for college.
+This can be a good source of passive income and capital gains for the shareholder all the while helping save for the kid’s college themselves.

 6) Scholarships

 Did you know that you don’t have to be in high school to start earning scholarships for college?
-Scholarships recipients can be winners of contests, chosen for merit, or chosen for need.
-Some scholarships are even specialized for certain audiences such as if you’re tall.
+Scholarship recipients can be winners of contests, chosen for merit, or chosen for need.
+Some scholarships are even specialized for certain audiences such as if you’re tall

 Conclusion on How to Save for College

-There are a variety of ways you can save for your child’s college education.
+You can save for your child’s college education in various ways.
 Depending on your risk level, you can partake in one or more of the six ways I mentioned here.
-The earlier you start saving for college, the more you can grow your money.
+The earlier you start saving for a college fund, the more you can grow your money.
 Which methods sound the best for you?
 Comment below!

 About the Author